Installation Walkthrough

 Configure WAN Interface

 The next step is to configure the WAN interface.
-The installer supports DHCP, static IP address, and PPPoE configurations for WAN interfaces.
+The installer can utilize DHCP, static IP address, and PPPoE configurations for WAN interfaces.
 Additionally, interfaces may be VLAN tagged if necessary.

 To change the type of interface configuration, select Interface Mode and press the Enter key.
 To configure a VLAN tag, select VLAN Settings and press the Enter key.
 To toggle use of the local resolver, select Use local resolver.